-B.A.
-University of Washington, Seattle, WA M.A.
-University of Maryland, College Park, MD Ph.D Teachers College, Columbia University, New York, NY research program has implications to advance the theory and clinical services for ethnic minority groups and immigrant children, youth and families.
+Dr. Ma uses qualitative and quantitative methods to study parent-child relationship, career development and mental health concerns within a multicultural context.
+Her research program has implications to advance the theory and clinical services for ethnic minority groups and immigrant children, youth and families.
 As a practicing clinician, she works closely with the Chinese immigrant community in New York City.
 She has a number of publications and has presented at numerous national conferences.